-- 1. Caps, hats and hoods shall not be worn within school buildings. - 2.
+- 1. Include hats and other head coverings unless worn for significant religious, cultural, or medical purposes. - a.
+School Administration may reach out to a student's family if clarification is needed regarding the purpose of the heading covering. - 2.
 Messages on clothing, jewelry and personal belonging shall not relate to tobacco products, drugs, alcohol, sex, vulgarity, or obscenity. - 3.
 Messages on clothing, jewelry, and personal belongings shall not reflect adversely upon other persons because of their race, sex, color, creed, national origin, or ancestry. - 4.
 Clothing and accessories shall not have symbols and/or be representative or suggestive of gang colors and/or designs. - 5.
-Sunglasses shall not be worn inside the building. - 6.
+Sunglasses shall not be worn inside the building unless approved by school administrator. - 6.
 Undergarments shall not be worn as outside apparel and shall not be visible. - 7.
-Chains, spikes, and dog collars shall not be worn. - 8.
-Bandanas shall not be worn. - 9.
+Chains, spikes, and dog collars shall not be worn.

+- 8. Bandanas shall not be worn. - 9.
 Students shall wear shoes on the premises at all times.
 Bedroom shoes of any kind, however, are not allowed.
 Shoes with wheels or retractable wheels, sometimes referred to as "heelies" are not allowed.
 Steel-toed boots are not allowed. - 10.
-Students shall not wear pajama tops or bottoms. - 11.
-Clothing shall cover the mid-section and the back of a student at all times, including when the student is standing and/or sitting. - 12.
-The length of shorts shall be at least at the area marked by the tip of the student's index finger or midthigh, whichever is longer along his/her leg when standing.

-- 13. Skirt and dress lengths shall be at least at the top of the knee when the student stands.
-Leggings may only be worn underneath shorts, skirts, or dresses that meet the shorts, skirt, and dress requirements. - 14.
-Splits in skirts, dresses, or shorts shall be below the fingertips. - 15.
+Clothing shall cover the mid-section and the back of a student at all times, including when the student is standing and/or sitting. - 11.
+The length of shorts shall be at least at the area marked by the tip of the student's index finger or midthigh, whichever is longer along his/her leg when standing. - 12.
+Skirt and dress lengths shall be at least at the top of the knee when the student stands.
+Leggings may only be worn underneath shorts, skirts, or dresses that meet the shorts, skirt, and dress requirements. - 13.
+Splits in skirts, dresses, or shorts shall be below the fingertips. - 14.
 Necklines shall be modest, not revealing, and shall not allow cleavage to show.
 A 3" x 5" index card will be used as a measurement device for student compliance with the neckline requirements.
-The neckline when measured is from collarbone to the bottom of the index card (three inches). - 16.
-Shirts shall have a sleeve extension past the shoulder seam.
+The neckline when measured is from collarbone to the bottom of the index card (three inches). - 15.
+Expose private parts of show an excessive amount of bare skin (I.e see through clothing)